PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Grants user powers if their soul is tainted
 	- Who has them
 		- Woe: main shard + 1 fragment
-		- Professor Baelen ir'Torn: 1 fragment
+		- Professor Baelen ir'Torn: 1 fragment (Needs development, where/how did he find it?)
-		- Hrothgar: 1 fragment
+		- Hrothgar: 1 fragment, obtained from Draven when Hrothgar battled and killed him

 - Artifact 2: ***White Flameblade***
-	- Currently in Varyn's possession
+	- Currently in Varyn's possession, obtained when he battled and killed Draven
 	- Contains runes that tell of the location of the Silver Flame
 		- Unlocks a portal in the Mournland that teleports to Vault deep under Xen'Drik jungle
 		- sword was created by Varyn when vault was originally sealed, gave it to Draven